Minor in German

 The minor in German is for students who seek to become proficient in the German language and acquire a good grasp of German cultural life, past and present.
 Each student’s six-course program of study includes two advanced language courses, two German literature courses taught in German, and two electives.
 This flexible structure affords great opportunities for incorporating courses taken abroad at the BU Study Abroad Program in Dresden.

-Six CAS LG courses numbered 250 or above are required.
-Unless otherwise noted, all required courses are 4 credit hours.
+Six CAS LG courses numbered 250 or above are required, all completed with a grade of C or higher.
+All required courses are 4 credit hours.
 These must include:

-- at least one course from the sequence CAS LG 303–304
+- At least one language-focus course numbered CAS LG 302–309

-- at least one course from the sequence CAS LG 310–345
+- At least one language-focus course numbered CAS LG 310–345

 A placement test is required of all students whose most recent course in German was taken while in high school or at a college other than Boston University and who wish to continue their study of this language here.
 Information on testing dates and times is available in the department.